Looking for the best things to do in Split? Don’t miss this guide.

 Stunningly positioned between mountains and sea, Split simply oozes charm.

-Perhaps it’s the maze of architecture, spanning every period since Roman times (where else will you find a UNESCO heritage centre stuffed with Roman ruins cosied up to by Venetian, French and Croat architecture?).
+Perhaps it’s the maze of architecture, spanning every period since Roman times.
+Where else can you find a UNESCO World Heritage city centre stuffed with Roman ruins and lots of Venetian, French and Croat architecture to go with?

 Planning your trip?
 Check out my pick of the best things to do in Split.